SpinalHDL/NaxSoftware/debian_litex/README.md

 dtc -O dtb -o pi/linux.dtb pi/linux.dts
 ```

+Note that 100 Mhz is realy at the limite and timing generaly endup with about -0.8 slack violation.
+In practice it will depend you dev kit.
+On my one it works just fine, but you may have to reduce the frequency.

 # setup a SDCARD :

 This is based on the Digilent nexys video running a Litex SoC with dual core NaxRiscv.